 The Armada’s Refuge and a Fiery End

-After their crushing defeat in the English Channel, many battered Spanish Armada ships sought refuge along the stormy coasts of Scotland and Ireland.
-The ‘San Juan de Sicilia’ (though its exact identity is still debated among historians, sometimes also referred to as the ‘Florida’) found its way into Tobermory Harbour.
-Here, it sought vital repairs and provisions, likely attempting to resupply for the long journey home.
+After their crushing defeat in the English Channel, many damaged Spanish Armada ships sought refuge along the stormy coasts of Scotland and Ireland.
+One such vessel entered Tobermory Harbour.
+Although historians continue to debate its exact identity, later sources often associate it with the San Juan de Sicilia, sometimes also referred to in local tradition as the ‘Florida’.
+The crew anchored in the bay to carry out repairs and obtain supplies before attempting the long voyage home.

 Dòideag: The Witch of Tobermory